About Port Nikau

 Yes, it’s an easy flat ride into Whangārei city, taking 10-15 minutes.
 The Port Road bridge has recently been upgraded to allow a bike path to the central city, making the journey safer and easier.
 Port Road connects to the Town Basin, Hatea Loop and a shared cycleway to Onerahi via the Waimahanga Track.

-Port Nikau Development Master Plan
+Port Nikau's Development Master Plan

 2021: The Port Nikau Development Area (PNDA) Masterplan is adopted into the Whangarei District Plan.